nthansen/FileSystem/readme.txt

 This project shows all the documentation and files we've created to implement a file system.
-Throughout the quarter we developed a cache system, multi-level feedback queue job scheduler and deadlock prevention system.
+Throughout the quarter we developed a cache system, multi-level feedback queue and deadlock prevention system.
 If you would like to see the source code of these additional components, please email me at nthansen@uw.edu.

 File System Report